How the hell did we decide fat was bad?

 Our body needs healthy fats

 Our bodies need healthy fats.
-In fact, they’re essential to our health.
-They provide energy, support cell growth, protect organs and also keep our body warm.
-Essential fatty acids are necessary for the absorption of fat-soluble vitamins A, D, E & K and help with hormone production.
+They’re essential to our health.
+They provide energy, support cell growth, protect organs, and keep our bodies warm.
+Essential fatty acids are necessary to absorb fat-soluble vitamins A, D, E & K and help with hormone production.